Jim Murphy (skateboarder)

 James Murphy (born October 11, 1965) is an American skateboarder, writer, artist, skateboard company owner, and skateboarding activist.

 Early life

 Murphy is of Lenni-Lenape and Irish descent.
 Murphy started skateboarding in 1976.

 Professional skateboarding career

-In the 1980s, Murphy turned pro and toured with the Alva skateboard company.
+In the 1980s, Murphy turned pro the day after graduating from Rutger's University in New Brunswick, NJ, home to Tom Groholski's ramp.
+Murphy later toured with the Alva skateboard company.

 Stronghold Society

 Murphy and Walt Pourier co-founded the Stronghold Society.
 Murphy is the skate parks director for the Stronghold Society.

 Wounded Knee Four Directions Skatepark Program

 Murphy and Pourier developed the Wounded Knee Four Directions Skatepark Program dedicated to creating and sustaining skateparks in Native American communities.
 The program operates out of the 501(c) organization Stronghold Society.

 Wounded Knee 4-Directions Toby Eagle Bull Memorial Skatepark

 Murphy and Wounded Knee Skateboards, with Pourier and the Stronghold Society, lead a successful skatepark campaign for the Wounded Knee 4-Directions Skatepark on the Pine Ridge reservation in South Dakota.
 The park opened in Pine Ridge Village in 2011.